 The enormous release is the first of several comprising the ‘Vault 7’ collection.
 A WikiLeaks release claims that the CIA uses malware and hacking tools to remotely hack smartphones and turn TVs into covert microphones.

 In Germany, the police are developing software that can hack into people’s smartphones and read encrypted messages.
 They are working on a new version of Remote Communication Interception Software(RCIS).
 RCIS is used for introspecting electronic devices.

 The new version of RCIS is designed to hack smartphones and tablets with Android, iOS, and Blackberry operating systems.

 The device can hack the messages directly from the source that is the user’s screens.
 It is targeted at messaging services like Whatsapp or telegram making it a probable “surveillance” software in the hands of a government.
 The software is expected to come by the end of the year.

 Does WhatsApp track your data?

-WhatsApp revealed that 3.1 billion images, 700 million GIFs and 610 million videos were sent on New Year’s Eve.
-That makes us wonder how does WhatsApp know?
+WhatsApp revealed that 3.1 billion images, 700 million GIFs, and 610 million videos were sent on New Year’s Eve.
+That makes us wonder how does WhatsApp knows?

 While WhatsApp claims it does not read the content of your messages, it does know whether your image is an image or a text.
 As you may already know WhatsApp periodically publishes reports on how many images or voice calls were sent on its platform.

-WhatsApp points out that the users are primarily responsible for their privacy when they choose to backup their data on iCloud or Google Drive.
-Backed up data are encrypted in transit including on iOS or Android, but it’s not end-to-end, Basically, users have the ownership of their messages.
+WhatsApp points out that the users are primarily responsible for their privacy when they choose to back up their data on iCloud or Google Drive.
+Backed-up data are encrypted in transit including on iOS or Android, but it’s not end-to-end, Basically, users have ownership of their messages.
 When you perform a backup of your messages to third-party services, the data is not then on WhatsApp servers.

 What Measures Should I take to Protect Myself From Hacking?